SmithWillSuffice/ohanga-pai/content/blog/10_proof_of_x.md

 sector, is an MMT system, even if the traders do not like it!
 So an educational project.

-To get such "proof of MMT we'd be also looking to predict (or retrodict, which is just as valid) movements in unemployment and tax flows.
+To get such "proof of MMT" we'd be also looking to predict (or retrodict, which is just as valid) movements in unemployment and tax flows.
 For this [The Sequence](/ohanga-pai/questions/1_basic_ohangapai/#money_story) of MMT is getting tested.